This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Slice the cherry tomatoes in half.
 Set the tomatoes and the zucchini aside.

-- Cook orecchiette pasta according to package directions until al dente (still slightly firm, but not underdone).
-Once cooked, drain pasta in a colander and rinse under cold running water to stop the cooking process.
+- Boil orecchiette pasta in salted water according to package directions until al dente (still slightly firm, but not underdone).
+Once cooked, drain the pasta in a colander and rinse under cold running water to stop the cooking process.
 Then, set aside.

 - Add halved cherry tomatoes.
 Season zucchini and tomatoes with salt and pepper, and cook another 2-3 minutes.